 For most of the cases, homeowners select chemical treatment using Termidor.
-It is less expensive compared to bait system and the cost of termite treatment can range from $500 – $3,000 on average.
+It is less expensive compared to the bait system and the cost of termite treatment can range from $500 – $3,000 on average.
 If you are going with Termidor, the length of the affected house perimeter will be used to determine the price.
 For example, when I had Termidor around my house, I paid only $400 because two sides of my house were connected to a neighbor’s house wall.
 If it was a single house, I could’ve paid around $800.

 Here is my suggestion.
 Get free quotes from at least three different pest control companies and compare the options and prices.
 It wouldn’t hurt.
 After each inspection, most of the reps will pressure you to go forward with their service.
 I mean some serious pressure.
 I personally never go with a service that pressures me even if their price is cheaper.
 It just shows you what kind of company they are.
 I’d avoid these companies.

 If the price is really high for your situation, ask for financing options.
 Sometimes, you might get a better deal getting financed by them rather than using your credit card.
 But always consider that opening another line of credit might hurt your credit if you get financing.